Practice

 In his spare time Joe enjoys photography and drawing in the Devon countryside and coaches a local basketball team.

-John is a chartered architect and director since 2000, following his postgraduate Masters degree in building conservation.
+John is a chartered architect and director since 2002, following his postgraduate master’s degree in building conservation at Bath university.
 He has previously worked on large commercial and healthcare projects in Bristol and London.

-John has over 25 years’ experience in the industry and all of his projects have a conservation element, including consolidation of ruins, church repairs and works to historically significant properties.
-He is the appointed architect on over 50 churches and has a wide range of experience on listed buildings, from important historic farmhouses to industrial sites.
+John has over 40 years’ experience in the industry and all of his projects in the last 25 years have had a conservation element, including consolidation of ruins, church repairs and works to historically significant properties.
+He is the appointed architect on over 40 churches and has a wide range of experience on listed buildings, from important historic farmhouses to industrial sites.
+He is currently the appointed architect for St Michael's Mount in Cornwall for the National Trust and St Aubyn Estates.

-John is an active member of The Conservation of Traditional Thatch Group (CoTTG), a group set up to promote knowledge in the conservation and traditions of thatching roofs.
-The group is made up of experienced thatchers, SPAB and Historic England, as well as conservation officers and architects.
+John is the secretary of the Barnstaple Building Preservation Trust as well as taking a role in The Conservation of Traditional Thatch Group (CoTTG), a group set up to promote knowledge in the conservation and traditions of thatching roofs.

 Jon joined Jonathan Rhind Architects in 2019 after graduating from the University of the West of England (UWE), where he focussed on the principles of conservation and issues surrounding conservation authenticity, with special focus on the Georgian architecture of Bath.